Senator McSally, an Air Force veteran, says she was raped by a superior officer

 WASHINGTON (Reuters) - U.S. Senator Martha McSally, the first female combat pilot in the U.S. Air Force, said on Wednesday she had been raped by a superior officer but did not report it because she blamed herself and did not trust the system.

-"The perpetrators abuse their position of power in profound ways, and in one case I was preyed upon and then raped by a superior officer," McSally said during a Senate hearing on sexual assault in the military.
+"The perpetrators abuse their position of power in profound ways, and in one case I was preyed upon and then raped by a superior officer," McSally, an Arizona Republican, said during a Senate hearing on sexual assault in the military.

 "But unlike so many brave survivors, I didn't report being sexually assaulted," she added.
 "Like so many women and men, I didn't trust the system.
 I blamed myself.
 I was ashamed and confused.
 I thought I was strong but felt powerless."